justcode21/OpenGL-Model-Simulation/README.md

 ## Overview
 The project can load any 3-D model made in Blender or any other 3-D modeling software and also allows you to wrap it in any texture of your choice, it also supports an open world simulation with a 3-D camera system and all lightnig effects(diffuse, specular, ambient) with single or multipe light sources.
-It has a OOP design with the following packages-
+It supports all sorts of object dynamics that you can think of, bulit using OOP design principles the aim of this project is to better visualize 3-D models for educational purpose in schools and promote graphics programming.
+The project is bundled in the following packages-

 * Models
 * Entity